 - New York City Department of Public Health

 Natural Gas Service

-Nicor has provided a Nicor flood fact sheet (PDF).
+Nicor has provided a Nicor severe weather safety.
 Residents who have natural gas meters or appliances under water SHOULD NOT attempt to turn them off.
 Nicor can be reached at (888) 642-6748.